 Don’t I need a lawyer to make my Will?

-Not necessarily.
-If you only need a basic Will you can use an online platform like Epilogue to create your estate planning documents.
-Epilogue was founded by two estate planning lawyers with over a decade of experience, so you get the comfort of a lawyer-quality Will without the lawyer sized fees or office visits.
-Having said that, if you have a more complicated situation, an online Will platform may not be right for you.
+Having said that, if you have a more complex estate or situation, an online Will platform may not be right for you.
 We recommend talking to a professional for legal advice if any of these apply to you:

 - You want to exclude a spouse or child from your Will